scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 ## Requirements

-* Install Kubectl and Helm
+* Install Kubectl and Helm in the system which is being used to access the kubernetes cluster.
 * An authority to pull `scalarlabs/scalar-ledger` and `scalarlabs/scalardl-schema-loader-cassandra` docker repositories.
   * `scalar-ledger` and `scalardl-schema-loader-cassandra` are available to only our partners and customers at the moment.